-Anyone can join the Society by free subscription to Shortmystery at Yahoo!
-Groups.
+By Shortmystery's technical Yahoo!
+Groups settings, requests to join require moderator approval, but by Society policy, all requests are approved except during Derringer Awards voting (usually April 1–29).
 Members take part in any SMFS activity they wish, to the extent they wish.
-Membership only lapses if one unsubscribes or is banned from Shortmystery.
+Membership is free of charge and only lapses if one unsubscribes or is banned from Shortmystery.

 Each January, members or mystery/crime publishers submit their favorite traditionally-published stories of the past year for our Derringer Awards.
 February–April, members judge and vote to honor one story up to 1,000 words; one 1,001–4,000; one 4,001–8,000; and one 8,001–20,000.
 May 1, these winners are announced along with a living writer chosen by five-member executive panel to receive our Edward D. Hoch Memorial Golden Derringer for Lifetime Achievement.

 During opening ceremonies of Bouchercon, the World Mystery Convention (typically in the fall), the five honorees are presented with Derringer medals.
 If you'd like to donate toward future medals, please contact Vice President Larry W. Chavis.

 Short Mystery Fiction Hall of Fame.

 In 2014, we formed the SMFS Anthology Plans subgroup, which so far has yielded Flash and Bang, published by Untreed Reads October 8, 2015, featuring nineteen new flash and short mystery, suspense, and thriller stories by Shortmystery members.

 The Short Mystery Fiction Society Blog is the official public record of our activities and policy.
 It also features a monthly roundup of members' publication news, links to writers' resources and articles about short mystery, and is open to members' original guest posts.